limesnake/Labs/web-application-security/Lab_1/Lab_work.md

 <img width="1040" height="604" alt="ps" src="https://github.com/user-attachments/assets/b0f05eb6-c51d-491f-affb-43b7a8217087" />

-### Step 4 : Using Burpsuite and capturing first http traffic
+### Step 4 : Using Burpsuite and Foxproxy to capture http traffic for the first time

 If you are confused look at the folder Lab_instructions